dustinpfister/blog_posts/_posts/vuejs-use.md

 ## 1 - Vue use basic plugin example

 In order to ise the vue use method there first needs to be a plugin to use with the method.
 This is typically something that will be stored in an external javaScript file and declare a global variable.
 That global variable should be an Object, and this object should at a minimum have an install property.
 The install property should be a function, and this function will receive Vue and an optional options object as arguments.
 Inside the body of this install function the plugin will append any instance methods, directives, and so forth that ads functionality to vuejs.

+Here I have a very basic example of a vuejs plugin that can be used with the vue use global method.
+This plugin just adds a single vue instance method that just returns a string when called.

 ```js
 var basic ={